Hartlepools Steam Tramways

 Uniforms

-Photographs depicting staff of the HSTCo appear not to have survived, and documentary evidence is sparse indeed, so it is currently impossible to say whether or not they were issued withuniforms, though given the trials and tribulations of the company, one would have thought not.
+Photographs depicting staff of the HSTCo have not survived, and documentary evidence is sparse indeed, so it is currently impossible to say whether tramcar crews were issued with uniforms, though given the trials and tribulations of the company, one would have thought not.

 Further reading